CSA-OCP-GER/unicorn/challenges.ingress.md

 Kubernetes handles "east-west" or "cluster-internal" communication by assigning IP addresses to services / pods which can be reached cluster-wide.
 When it comes to "north-south" or external connectivity, there are several ways to achieve this.

-First, you can assign a public IP to a node and define a `NodePort` service type (not recommended).
+First, you can assign a public IP to a node and define a `NodePort` service type (not really recommended).

 ![NodePort](/img/ingress_nodeport.png)